marcelomata/orchestrating-java-app/README.md

 # 03-Update the application with minikube

 This step will update the application.
-This update do not make the application unavailable.
+This update does not make the application unavailable.

 To update the application running in the cluster, is required to update the version of the container image in the file kubernetes/app/newversion.yaml, as this example bellow:
 ```